 What’s next – Equity Release Ireland 2022

-You can get in touch with a qualified financial advisor from Spry who can talk you through how to get a lifetime loan here or you can check out moneysherpa’s reviews of the two equity release players in the Irish market Spry Finance lifetime loan review and Home Plus home reversion review.
+You can get in touch with a qualified financial advisor who can talk you through how to get a lifetime loan or home reversion here or you can check out moneysherpa’s reviews of the two equity release players in the Irish market Spry Finance lifetime loan review and Home Plus home reversion review.

 You can get more detail on lifetime loans, home reversion and equity release from the CCPC .

 How to release equity from your home in Ireland?

 If you’re under 55 you can use a ‘mortgage top up’ to release cash for home improvements.
 Over 55’s can access their equity using either a lifetime loan or a home reversion for a wider range of uses.
 A qualified mortgage broker can advise on which option would suit you best.

 Equity release is a financial service typically accessed through a mortgage broker that allows you to turn value locked up in your home into cash you can use day to day.

 What banks do equity release?

 All lenders offer what are known as ‘top up’ mortgages, only Spry Finance and Home Plus offer full equity release in Ireland for those over 55.
 A qualified mortgage broker can advise on the best choice.